teleprint-me/py.gpt.prompt/docs/research/genesis.md

 Here, the label signifies the desired outcome or target value.
 This equation showcases how loss, learning rate, and epoch interact to approach the target.

-While a creative analogy, this may not directly correspond to a specific machine learning algorithm or loss function.
+While this serves as a creative analogy for understanding complex interactions in machine learning, it's crucial to note that the equation may not directly correspond to any specific machine learning algorithm or loss function.
+Exercise caution if attempting to apply this concept directly.

 ### Expressing Loss